landtechnologies/technical-challenge/epc-data-import.md

 - We would like be able to run part/some of the code ourselves
 - We like automation (hint - even the downloading of the zip)
-- We like fail-fast, fast-feedback systems (hint - metrics, alerts, logging)
 - We like tests
 - We like shell, python, docker
 - We like clear, concise documentation